MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/advanced-management.md

 You can limit OneDrive access to members of a specific security group if you want to allow only certain users to have access.
 Even if other users outside of these security groups are licensed for OneDrive, they won't have access to their own OneDrive or any shared OneDrive content.
 For details, see [Limit OneDrive access by security group](/onedrive/limit-access).

 You can review and export the most recent site-related actions you made in the SharePoint admin center in the last 30 days by using the recent actions panel.
 Site property changes like site name, site creation and deletion, site URL, sharing settings, and storage quota are listed as actions in the panel.
 Note that changes made to organization-level settings, and changes made by other admins are not shown in the panel.
-For details, see [Recent Actions Panel in SharePoint admin center](/SharePoint/recent-actions-panel).

 ## Secure collaboration